 Therefore, the important thing is to be aware of the Google effect and digital amnesia, and to have them under your control.
-That is, the decision to forget certain pieces of information because you know you can retrieve them digitally is one that you should be making consciously and selectively.
+That is, the decision to forget certain pieces of information because you know you can retrieve them digitally is one that you should be making in a conscious and strategic manner.

 Summary and conclusions

-- The Google effect is our tendency to forget information that we know how to find online.
+- The Google effect is a psychological phenomenon, which represents people’s tendency to forget information that they can find online, using search engines such as Google.

 - Digital amnesia is a psychological phenomenon, which represents people’s tendency to forget information that they have stored digitally, whether it’s on some devices, such as their smartphone or computer, or in some software.

 - We rely on the internet and on digital devices as external tools which can be used to store and access information that we need, because we are generally better at remembering where information is stored and how to retrieve it, than we are at remembering the information itself, and because in many cases, doing so can be easier, more efficient, and more reliable than relying on our own memory.